Health Insurance Options in Germany 2024

-If you are earning more than this per month, after tax deductions, it would be worth considering the purchase of supplemental sick pay insurance, which is available at reasonable rates.
-This is particularly important if your total household monthly fixed living costs are higher than 3,000 Euros.
+If you are earning more than this per month, after tax deductions, it is worth considering the purchase of supplemental income replacement insurance, which is available at reasonable rates.
+This is particularly important if your total household monthly fixed living costs are higher than 3,200 Euros.
 If you purchase full private medical insurance, you should always consider purchasing adequate sick pay insurance to meet your living expenses as you will not receive any statutory sick pay from the GKV.
 Please note that neither the private nor the statutory sick pay covers permanent disability, and it is assumed that you will be returning to full employment.
-You should therefore consider purchasing a separate insurance for permanent disability and critical illness.
+You should therefore consider purchasing a separate insurance for permanent disability and critical illness

 Cross-Border Care, Travel Insurance and Evacuation Benefits

 The German public health insurance system will provide you with limited medical and dental cover for travel within the EU.
 The EU cross-border regulations came into effect on October 25, 2013.
 This change meant that public patients could choose to have their medical care in any country in the EU, EEA state or Switzerland and receive a partial reimbursement from their local public insurance fund (i.e., Krankenkasse in Germany).
 As there are different procedures for hospital and out-patient services please contact your Krankenkasse before embarking on any cross-border medical or dental care.
 The contact number for the international liaison office: +49 (0)2289530-800 or per email email@example.com